Website designed by Basha O'Reilly

 Click here to see a list of Famous Horses

-a degree in Journalism from the University of South Carolina.
+has a degree in Journalism from the University of South Carolina.
+She is a

-She is a member of American Christian Fiction
+member of American Christian Fiction Writers, Romance Writers of America,

-Writers, Carolina Christian Writers, South Carolina Writers Workshop, The
+Carolina Christian Writers, SC Writers Workshop, The Palmetto Writers Network,

-War novel, A Perfect Tempest was published by iUniverse in 2006.
+Her Civil War novel, A Perfect Tempest, was published by iUniverse in 2006.
+In